 If you can’t immediately visit a physician, you can doctor up a sports injury at home with ice and a combination of anti-inflammatory medications such as Advil and Aleve, along with a pain reliever such as Tylenol.
 If several weeks go by and the pain is keeping you awake at night, or if you can’t walk on your leg or move your shoulder, it’s time to see a doctor.

 But what type of doctor should you see?

-Orthopaedic doctors and surgeons treat musculoskeletal conditions, and there are several different types.
-Your New Orleans orthopedic surgeon has specialized training in sports medicine surgery, foot and ankle surgery, shoulder and upper extremity surgery, hand surgery and joint replacement.
+Orthopedic doctors and surgeons treat musculoskeletal conditions, and there are several different types.
+Your New Orleans orthopedic surgeon has specialized training in sports medicine surgery, foot, and ankle surgery, shoulder, and upper extremity surgery, hand surgery, and joint replacement.